Mick Burke (rugby league): 1980s

-Also during the 1979–80 season Burke played on the wing in Widnes' 0-6 loss against Bradford Northern in the 1979–80 John Player Trophy Final at Headingley Rugby Stadium, Leeds on Saturday 5 January 1980.
+Also during the 1979–80 season Burke played on the wing in Widnes' 0–6 loss against Bradford Northern in the 1979–80 John Player Trophy Final at Headingley, Leeds on Saturday 5 January 1980.
 Burke made his international début for Great Britain in 1980 against New Zealand.
-During the 1980–81 season Burke played at fullback, scored a try, and 4 conversions, winning the Lance Todd Trophy as Man of the match, in the 18-9 victory over Hull Kingston Rovers in the 1981 Challenge Cup Final at Wembley Stadium, London on Saturday 2 May 1981.
+During the 1980–81 season Burke played at fullback, scored a try, and 4 conversions, winning the Lance Todd Trophy as Man of the match, in the 18–9 victory over Hull Kingston Rovers in the 1981 Challenge Cup Final at Wembley Stadium, London on Saturday 2 May 1981.